joshuadavidnelson/disable-blog/README.md

  - This could be done, but other post types (like Pages) may have comment support.
 If you would like to disable comments, try the [Disable Comments](https://wordpress.org/plugins/disable-comments/) plugin
 2. I want to delete my posts and comments
  - Deactivate the plugin, delete your posts (which will delete related comments), and delete any tags or categories you might want to remove as well.
 Then reactivate the plugin to hide everything.
+3. How can I disable author archives?
+ - If you're not using the built-in WP author archives (typically at `example.com/author/joshua` urls) and would like to disable them entirely, add the following to your theme functions.php file or a custom plugin file: `add_filter( 'dwpb_disable_author_archives', '__return_true' );`.
+If author archives are not disabled, the plugin adds functionality to support custom post types on author archives by passing an array of post type slugs to `dwpb_author_archive_post_types` filter - however, theme support is usually needed to disable custom content types correctly.